matthewjf/matthewjf.github.io/_posts/2019-01-05-building-a-keyboard.markdown

 **Ergonomics**: Keys on a keyboard are horizontally aligned.
 When bringing your hands together, they naturally bend inward at an angle.
 The horizontal alignment of keys doesn't match the angle of your hands, which can create strain.

-Finally, I hoped to understand how keyboards work at the end of this process.
-I decided to build one from scratch.
+Finally, I hoped to understand how keyboards work at the end of this process, which is why I built one from scratch.

 ****

 ## The Build
 This will be a short section.
 Much of the process was taken directly from this <a href="https://gizmodo.com/i-built-a-keyboard-from-scratch-1649325860" target="_blank">article</a>.

 For the physical layout of the keyboard, I used CAD files from the <a href="https://www.ergodox.io/" target="_target">ergodox</a> as a starting point and modified them to my own design.
-The case was made from laser cut acrylic.
+The case is made from laser cut acrylic.

 ![keyboard](/public/images/keyboard_open.jpg "keyboard")